cosmos/sdk-tutorials/academy/4-my-own-chain/server-side.md

 # CosmJS on a Backend Script for Game Indexing

-Now that your blockchain is complete, you can think about additional data and services that would add value without increasing cost or complexity on chain.
+Now that your blockchain is complete, you can think about additional data and services that would add value without increasing cost or complexity on-chain.

 For example, how do you list all of a player's games?
 Currently this information is not easily available.
 You can find the players of a given game, but not the games of a given player.
 Indexing this on-chain would add storage and computation costs.